franck44/yul-dafny/README.md

 - the syntax of Yul, and
 - an operational or denotational semantics of the language.

-In this project we propose a _shallow embedding_ a Yul into the (host) verification-friendly Dafny language.
+In this project we propose a _shallow embedding_ a Yul into the (host) verification-friendly language Dafny.
 A shallow embedding re-uses the host language features (control structures, variables declaration, scopes) to equip the source language (Yul) with a formal semantics that is inherited from the host (Dafny).